WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 Messages sent that received no reply within 48 hours

-- It’s cumulative — it counts across all your conversations, not per-contact
+- It’s cumulative — it adds up across all your conversations, not just one contact

 - It’s time-bounded — the counter resets on a rolling window (reportedly 30 days)